brainvisa/brainvisa.github.io/index.md

 **BrainVISA** is a neuroimaging software platform for mass data analysis

 **All the information for users of BrainVISA is on [brainvisa.info](https://brainvisa.info/).** This website is meant for developers.
-It focuses on developers aspects: installing, building, developmlent documentations and APIs.
+It focuses on developers aspects: installing, building, development documentations and APIs.

 BrainVISA contains a set of projects, each project may be divided into several components.
 About 50 components are currently part of the BrainVISA environment.